awsdocs/amazon-s3-developer-guide/doc_source/walkthrough1.md

 Follow the steps in the preceding section and again update the inline policy you created for user Alice\.

 Copy the following policy into the policy text field, replacing the existing policy:

 ```
 {
+   "Version": "2012-10-17",
    "Statement":[
       {
          "Sid":"AllowListBucketIfSpecificPrefixIsIncludedInRequest",